biokekec/BeNext_Chatbot_Thesis/README.md

 The current implementation focuses on English and Dutch.
 Support for additional languages would require additional translated or language-specific benchmark data, language detection validation, and retrieval testing.

 The retrieval setup uses TF-IDF as a transparent baseline.
-More advanced retrieval methods, such as dense embeddings, hybrid retrieval, reranking, or document-level RAG over larger BeNext source materials, were not included in the current prototype.
+More advanced retrieval methods, such as dense embeddings, hybrid retrieval, reranking, or document-level RAG over larger source materials, were not included in the current prototype.

 The LLM-as-a-judge evaluation provides a scalable first evaluation layer, but automated scores may contain bias.
 Manual annotation files are included to support validation of the automated evaluation.